 Tell someone that you’re considering renting a car in Italy and they will probably frown at you and look at you with a deep sense of concern.
 The stereotype of Italian drivers is usually a depiction of someone aggressive, ferocious, and who makes a lot of elaborate hand gestures.
 In reality, driving in Italy is not that different from driving elsewhere.

 Rules for Driving in Italy

-By law you must wear your seatbelt, and blood alcohol content must not exceed 0.5%.
+By law, you must wear your seatbelt, and your blood alcohol content must not exceed 0.5%.
 It is also illegal to drive in certain historic “zona traffico limitato” areas and huge fines are due to those who break this rule.
-I have expanded on this in a separate section below.

 Considerations for Driving in Italy